The British Science Association and University of Warwick announce new partnership for 2019

 1. About the British Science Festival

 The British Science Festival is one of Europe’s largest science festivals and regularly attracts hundreds of the UK’s top scientists and speakers to discuss the latest developments in science with the public.
 Over 15,000 visitors attend the talks, discussions and workshops.
 Registration is free for journalists and gets you access to hundreds of events.
 The Festival takes place at a different location each year.
-The 2018 Festival will take place from 11 – 14 September, hosted by the University of Hull.
-For further information, visit www.britishsciencefestival.org @BritishSciFest #BSF18
+The British Science Festival in 2019 will take place in Coventry and Warwickshire, from 10–13 September hosted by the University of Warwick.
+For further information, visit www.britishsciencefestival.org @BritishSciFest

 2. About the British Science Association